Pesa Atribo: Description

 The Atribo is a development of the earlier Pesa 218M.
 It features a low floor and is designed for regional, non-electrified lines.
 The train features two toilets, one of which is accessible to disabled people.
 The trains can operate with up to three sets in multiple.
 The Italian version has 21 seats in first class (in the 2 + 1) and 129 fixed and 4 tip-up seats in the 2nd class.
 The Polish version is second class only having 150 fixed seats and 7 tip-up seats.
 Atribo is equipped with visual and acoustic passenger information system.

 Trenitalia sets have a Voith engine, producing less noise and lower emissions.

 Usage

 Ferrovie del Sud Est

-The contract with the Ferrovie del Sud Est for the delivery of 13 Atribo sets was signed on June 12, 2006.
-On February 26, 2007, FSE using the options included in the signed contract, expanded the order to 23 units.
-Deliveries began on July 15, 2008.
+The contract with the Ferrovie del Sud Est for the delivery of 13 Atribo sets was signed on 12 June 2006.
+On 26 February 2007 FSE, using the options included in the signed contract, expanded the order to 23 units.
+Deliveries began on 15 July 2008.
 In March 2010, signed a new contract for the next 4 sets.

 FSE uses its Pesa Atribo's in the region of Apulia.
 They operate services around Bari, Martina Franca, Taranto and Lecce.

-From 2019, and until 2022, they were subject to a revision through the application of the DPR livery and interior arrangement, following the Trenitalia schemes.
+From 2019, and until 2023, they were subject to a revision through the application of the DPR livery and interior arrangement, following the Trenitalia schemes.

 Ferrovie Nord Milano

-FNM ordered two Pesa Atribo sets on February 17, 2009.
-They were handed over to the operator on April 9, 2009, in Brescia.
+FNM ordered two Pesa Atribo sets on 17 February 2009.
+They were handed over to the operator on 9 April 2009, in Brescia.
 The trains are allocated to operate the route Brescia - Iseo - Edolo.
+The DMUs were retired in 2020 and sold to a consortium of Modertrans Poznań and Public Transport Service.
+They arrived in Poland on 13 March 2024 and will be put into service on local routes after an overhaul.